threeplanetssoftware/apple_cloud_notes_parser/README.md

 This program was implemented in Ruby.
 The classes underlying this represent all the necessary features to write other programs to interface with an Apple Notes backup, including exporting data to another format, or writing better search functions.
 In addition, this program and its classes attempts to abstract away the work needed to understand the type of backup and how it stores files.
-While examiners must understand those backups, this will provide its own internal interfaces for identifying wheremedia files are kept.
+While examiners must understand those backups, this will provide its own internal interfaces for identifying where media files are kept.
 For example, if the backup is from iTunes, this program will use the Manifest.db to identify the hashed name of the included file, and copy out/rename the image to the appropriate name, without the examiner having to do that manually.

 ## Features